camilog04/Differentiable-Zero-One-Loss-via-Hypersimplex-Projections/README.txt

-This ZIP contains an anonymized implementation used for the experiments.
-No authors or institutions are referenced.
+This REPO contains an anonymized implementation used for the experiments and JIT compilation CUDA code No authors or institutions are referenced.

 Instructions:
 1. Install requirements listed in requirements.txt.
 2. Replicate experiments: